A Look at Healthcare

 The House, and possibly the Senate, could pass healthcare reform legislation by the August recess.
 Many issues are likely to be debated, although amendments may not be made to the bill itself.
 We will continue to attend the hearings and keep the MCAA and Masonry readers apprised of any developments on this sweeping legislation.

 - 55February 2010 Government Affairs The 111th Congress: An Active Legislative Climate Matthew B. Keelen and Michael J. Falencki At the beginning of the 111th Congress, there was a massive shift toward pro-active legislating.
-Coming off the 2008 elections, Democrats enjoyed large majorities in the House, a filibuster-proof majority in the Senate, and control of the…
+Coming off the 2008 elections, Democrats enjoyed large majorities in the House, a filibuster-proof majority in the…